Cyclosa argenteoalba: Parasites

 C. argenteoalba are often found with koinobiont parasitoid larvae attached to them.
 Koinobiont means they allow their host to continue being active during parasitism.
 One common example of parasitoid larvae often found on C. argenteoalba are polysphinctines such as Reclinervellus nielseni, which are a type of wasp.
 These parasites consume the spider hosts after the larvae have matured and then the parasites can complete metamorphosis.
 While the larvae are still attached, the spiders show behavior that seems to be manipulated by the larvae through their secretions.
 The spiders' webs were altered from the normal sticky spiral and instead constructed simplified "cocoon" webs with V-shaped radii, more hub loops, and silk decorations.
 Whether or not each specific web attribute was produced depended on when the parasite was removed from the spider, suggesting that each web feature is made independently.
 Even though the parasites' manipulation appeared quickly and was long-lasting, the spiders were eventually able to revert to their normal web-building some time after the larvae were removed.
 This manipulated behavior was more prominent and enduring the longer the parasites were left on the spiders.

 Mitochondrial genome

 The complete mitochondrial genome of C. argenteoalba has been sequenced.
 It was found that the genome is majority A+T and includes 37 genes.
 The cloverleaf structure typically associated with transfer RNA is not successfully formed by thirteen of its transfer RNAs.
 The genome is 14,575 base pairs long.
-Phylogenetic analysis showed C. argenteoalba is closely related to Hypsosings pygmaea and Areneus ventricosus.
+Phylogenetic analysis showed C. argenteoalba is closely related to Hypsosinga pygmaea and Araneus ventricosus.